Core concepts

 FAQ

 Why do limit orders use more gas?
 Limit orders require two transactions (bid + execution) due to the auction mechanism.
-This doubles gas costs but ensures optimal execution prices.
-In most L1/L2 networks, gas fees are negligible, making the benefits of optimal execution prices far outweigh the additional gas costs.
+This increases gas costs but ensures optimal execution prices.
+On Sonic, gas fees are very cheap, making the benefits of optimal execution far outweigh the additional gas costs.

-My limit price was hit but order didn't execute?
+My limit price was hit but order didn't execute - why?
 The displayed minimum output includes gas fees and trading costs.
 If market price only reaches your limit price, the order may not execute due to insufficient output after fees.
 The order should execute once the market price exceeds your limit price by enough to cover all associated costs.

 How long do orders last?
 Orders expire after 90 days.
 After expiration, orders may never execute.
 Cancel expired orders to avoid this issue.
 A customizable expiration date feature is planned for the near future.